The path to zero waste.

 Often, interested parties ask if a FastOx gasifier can accept a certain type of waste.
 However, FastOx systems can accept such a broad ranch of feedstocks and waste types that a better question would be: “what is the optimal combination of wastes to produce the most energy?”

 While the combinations of waste types needed to optimize energy production may change, almost any type of waste are acceptable.
 This includes: municipal solid waste (MSW), biomass, auto shredder residue (ASR), railroad ties, medical waste, hazardous waste, tires, construction & demolition waste, industrial waste, and more.
-The only type of waste not recommend for processing is radioactive waste.
+The only type of waste not recommended for processing is radioactive waste.

 MSW and biomass are ideal feedstocks for FastOx gasification.
 The EPA defines MSW as waste consisting of everyday items “used and then thrown away, such as product packaging, grass clippings, furniture, clothing, bottles, food scraps, newspapers, appliances, paint, and batteries,” which come from “homes, schools, hospitals, and businesses” (US Environmental Protection Agency, 2013).
 MSW makes a great feedstock for FastOx gasification due to its abundance and its variable composition which tends to optimize the gasification process.
 Biomass, another readily available feedstock, is defined as materials whose original source comes from plants and animals.
 Due to its carbon abundance, biomass offers an energy-rich feedstock option that is fully renewable.

 FastOx gasification’s feedstock flexibility makes it a perfect back-end system for a materials recycling facility (MRF).
 Using a FastOx gasifier, non-recyclables from the MRF can be efficiently and economically rendered into renewable energy.
 This prevents the MRF from taking on the liability of sequestering leftover waste or paying to have it landfilled.
-Contact us to learn more about our gasification system’s ability to supplement existing recycling and other waste handling programs.

 While FastOx gasification can readily accept most waste forms, there are some materials that are acceptable though not well suited for the FastOx system.
 These waste types are classified as reluctant waste.